David Wayne: Film and television career

 Wayne was known for his role as Dr. Charles Dutton in Michael Crichton's The Andromeda Strain (1971).
 He also appeared as Uncle Timothy Jamison in the NBC sitcom The Brian Keith Show and played Charles Dutton in The Good Life, also on NBC.
 Wayne made a guest appearance in a leading role for a 1975 episode of Gunsmoke titled "I Have Promises to Keep".
 He co-starred with Jim Hutton in the 1976 television series Ellery Queen (as Inspector Richard Queen).

 In 1978, Wayne played James Lawrence in the ABC drama Family, and he played Digger Barnes in four episodes of the CBS soap opera Dallas.
 Wayne's friend Keenan Wynn later replaced Wayne in this role.
 From 1979 to 1982, Wayne starred as Dr. Amos Weatherby in the television series House Calls.

 Personal life

 Wayne was married to Jane Gordon in 1941 and had two daughters and a son.
 In August 1970, their son disappeared and was presumed drowned during a camping and fishing trip.
 Wayne's wife, daughter of opera vocalist Jeanne Gordon, died in 1993.

-Wayne was a lifelong Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.